Wisconsin vs. Rutgers NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

+- Wisconsin's games this season have gone over 37.5 points four of eight times.

-- Wisconsin and its opponents have gone over the current 37.5-point total in four of eight games (50%) this season.
+- Rutgers' games have gone over 37.5 points in three of seven chances this season.

-- The two teams combine to average 45.5 points per game, 8.0 more than the over/under in this contest.
+- The two teams combine to score 45.5 points per game, eight more than the over/under in this contest.

-- This contest's total is 1.0 point lower than the 38.5 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 38.5 points per game, one more than this contest's over/under.

-- The Badgers and their opponents have scored an average of 43.4 points per game in 2021, 5.9 more than Saturday's total.
+- The average total in Badgers games this season is 43.4, 5.9 points above Saturday's total of 37.5.

-- In 2021, games involving the Scarlet Knights have averaged a total of 48.6 points, 11.1 more than the set over/under in this contest.
+- In 2021, games involving the Scarlet Knights have averaged a total of 48.6 points, 11.1 more than the set total in this contest.

 Wisconsin Stats and Trends

-- Wisconsin has played eight games, with four wins against the spread.

-- The Badgers have been favored by 11.5 points or more three times this season and have covered the spread in two of them.
+- The Badgers have been favored by 12.5 points or more two times this season and covered the spread in one of them.

-- Wisconsin has gone over the point total in 37.5% of its opportunities this year (three times over eight games with a set point total).
+- Wisconsin's games this year have gone over the total in three out of eight opportunities (37.5%).

-- Wisconsin is 4-0 against the spread and 4-0 overall this season when the team puts up more than 21.5 points.
+- Wisconsin is 4-0 against the spread and 4-0 overall this season when the team scores more than 21.5 points.

-- Wisconsin is 2-1 against the spread and 2-1 overall when the team piles up over 361.0 yards.
+- In games that Wisconsin amasses over 361 yards, the team is 2-1 against the spread and 2-1 overall.

 - This year, the Badgers have turned the ball over 17 times, seven more than the Scarlet Knights' takeaways (10).